Kudaes/Dumpy/README.md

 This tool dynamically calls MiniDumpWriteDump to dump lsass memory content.
 This process is done without opening a new process handle to lsass and using [DInvoke_rs](https://github.com/Kudaes/DInvoke_rs) to make it harder to detect its malicious behaviour.
 In order to obtain a valid process handle without calling OpenProcess over lsass, all process handles in the system are analyzed using NtQuerySystemInformation, NtDuplicateObject, NtQueryObject and QueryFullProcessImageNameW.

-NtOpenProcess is hooked before calling MiniDumpWriteDump to avoid the opening of a new process handle over lsass.

 NTFS Transaction are used in order to xor the memory dump before storing it on disk or sending it throught HTTP.

 **Support added for both x86 and x64**.

 # Compilation

-Since we are using [LITCRYPT](https://github.com/anvie/litcrypt.rs) plugin to obfuscate string literals, it is required to set up the environment variable LITCRYPT_ENCRYPT_KEY before compiling the code:

-	C:\Users\User\Desktop\Dumpy\dumpy> set LITCRYPT_ENCRYPT_KEY="yoursupersecretkey"

-After that, simply compile the code and execute it:
+Just compile the code on `release` mode and execute it:

 	C:\Users\User\Desktop\Dumpy\dumpy> cargo build --release
 	C:\Users\User\Desktop\Dumpy\dumpy\target\x86_64-pc-windows-msvc\release> dumpy.exe -h